Back to Blog

 • Year-end reporting for taxes

 Juggling this in spreadsheets gets messy fast.
-Invoicing software handles tracking automatically, but most charge monthly—$15-30/month adds up.
+Invoicing software automates tracking, but most charge monthly — $15-30/month adds up.
+If spreadsheets start feeling limiting, IronBase does this for a flat $79 — no monthly fees.

-• Include your contractor's license number if required in your state
+• Put your license number on there if your state requires it

 Ready to simplify your invoicing?